volodymyrhudyma/blog/content/blog/2020-08-27-algorithms-binary-search-in-javascript.md

 * Using it on small arrays can be an overkill

 ## Implementation in JavaScript

+The flow:

+1. Get the middle index.
+2. Compare the middle element to the target, if equal return `true`.
+3. If greater, set the `min` to the previous one and continue search.
+4. If smaller, set the `max` to the next one and continue search.
+5. If not found, return `-1`.

 ```javascript
 const binarySearch = function (array, target) {